nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Delete an existing team: `delete team`

 The semester is coming to an end, and the group project is finally completed.
-You can delete a team once it is no longer needed.
-Simply key in `delete team <TEAM_NAME>` to delete an existing team from the [teams section](#teams-section).
+You can delete a team once it is no longer needed with our `delete team` command.

 The `delete team` command allows you to delete an existing team.
 The team deleted will be removed from the [teams section](#teams-section).
 Let us show you an example of deleting a team.

-Suppose you have an existing team called CS2103T and want to remove it.
-Enter the command
+Suppose you have an existing team called `CS2103T` and want to remove it.

-`delete team CS2103T`
+Enter the command `delete team CS2103T` to delete the target team.

 If done successfully, you should see the team `CS2103T` removed under the [teams section](#teams-section).

 ![Delete Team Example](images/DeleteTeamExample.png)

+Unable to find the team that you want to delete?
+Please check that you have added the team into TruthTable as shown in the [teams section](#teams-section).
+Refer to the above [add team command](#creating-a-new-team-add-team) on how to add a new team.

 **Format:** `delete team [-h] <TEAM_NAME>`